-And they pair really well with short middle and last names.
-They add a flow, making the names sound like they belong to each other.
-Another benefit is that you can break the name to get a snappy and cool one or two syllable nickname.
+They also look great with short middle and last names.
+They create a flow between the names, making them sound like they belong together.
+Another advantage is that you can shorten the name to a one or two-syllable nickname.

 Aballach, the variant of Avallach, is the father of Urien’s wife Modron in the Arthurian legend.
 It most likely refers to the island of Alavon.
 Aballach means ‘orchard’.

 This moniker has major cache, primarily because of the American president and of course, the colossal biblical father figure.
 Abraham means ‘father of the multitudes’.